A hobbyist Mobile/PC/Android/Console game development blog

 A physical copy of software is a tangible product, it has inherit values: SKU, condition, scarcity, etc.

 In my opinion, all digital software products should be licensed and not sold, ie you (the purchaser) have a right to use the software, but you don’t own it.

-Reselling a digital license/key to me is completely wrong because it implies the original purchaser had “ownership” to resell it.
+Reselling a digital license or key to me is completely wrong because it implies the original purchaser had “physical ownership” to resell it.

-Digital software today however, especially via a digital store are commonly always being updated (see #3) and involve some DRM(see #4), both of which I disagree with, but makes sense in a digital user license model.
+Digital software today however, especially via a digital stores are commonly always being updated (see #3) and involve some DRM(see #4), both of which I disagree with, but makes sense in a digital end user license model.

 My views have been compiled over time by listening and talking to many of my peers, which I have complete respect for, even though we may not always agree!